-About 20 years after this article was first published, someone asked me what kind of sharpening stones I recommended.
-I had forgotten this part because I do not like to sharpen my gouges, but it is nevertheless necessary to do it on a regular basis if you want to have clear and easy cuts.
+I don’t like to sharpen my gouges, yet it has to be done on a regular basis if you want to have clear and easy cuts.

 You will need a sharpening stone and some oil.
 Put a little oil on your gouge and pass the stone up and down on your edge keeping always the same inclination, about 20-30 degrees.

-Several passes will be needed to have a good edge, but the more you do this regularly, the easier it will be to get there quickly.
+Several passes will be needed to have a good edge, but the more regularly you do this, the easier it will be to get there quickly.

 The Flexcut SlipStrop has different profiles that will fit your different gouges; I use a similar stone, when I use one!

 9: Relief printing techniques: preparing your block

 The surface of your block must be smooth and even except if you want unplanned reliefs appearing when printing.

 To achieve this result, sand it using different grades of sandpaper, beginning by the coarser one.

 If you use linoleum, no sanding should be required as it has an even surface.
 However, if you lightly sand a linoleumblock, the ink will stick better on it later, so be my guest.

 If your block is not already mounted on a piece of wood, mount it on some plywood to give it more rigidity: it will be much easier to cut later.
 Make sure the plywood is the same size as the linoleum block, otherwise you’ll have difficulty doing a clean printing.